 Enid Regional Development Alliance (ERDA) seeks to create a positive business environment in Enid and advance the community's quality of life.
-Housing in Enid represents a significant economic factor in the actual construction of housing and the impact of housings on providing a place for employees to live.
+Housing in Enid represents a significant economic factor in the actual construction of housing and providing a place for employees to live.